emystein/spark-cassandra-tests/README.md

 Embedded Spark and Cassandra
 ----------------------------
-For being able to use embedded Spark and Cassandra, the dependency artifacts com.datastax.spark:spark-cassandra-connector-embedded and org.apache.cassandra:cassandra-all
+In order to be able to use embedded Spark and Cassandra, the dependency artifacts com.datastax.spark:spark-cassandra-connector-embedded and org.apache.cassandra:cassandra-all

 The declaration of the test class is powerful: extending FunSuite declares this class as a test class, SparkTemplate runs a Spark context during the tests, and EmbeddedCassandra runs (as you may imagine) an embedded Cassandra instance during the life of the tests.